 Finally, dear Sam, you confess to “currently having financial hardship.”
 We’ve discovered that for many people, financial hardship is the result more of a spending problem than an earning problem.
 If you are experiencing financial stress, should you really have been buying such expensive optional items?
 After all, $60 wasn’t the price but the sum you might have saved by buying it on Amazon.
 Perhaps this wasn’t a wise purchase.

 One added bonus of buying in person is expanding one’s circle of relationships, as you are wisely trying to do.
 That is very much the theme of our audio CD set, Prosperity Power: Connect for Succe$$.
-You can buy it now on sale, but if someone benefitted from the information on it by paying full price for it a few weeks ago, we trust that they will feel that the money spent on it at full price was worth having the teaching at the time they needed and desired it.
+If someone benefits from the information on it by paying full price for it and then it goes on sale, we trust that they will feel that the money spent on it at full price was worth having the teaching at the time they needed and desired it.

 Wishing you prosperity within the system of ethical capitalism,